-Defendants.
+Defendant.

-This court held a recorded telephonic preliminary pretrial conference in both these cases on January 28, 2011.
+This court held a recorded telephonic preliminary pretrial conference in both these cases on January 7, 2011.
 Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by Melissa R. Rhone.
-The court set the schedule for both cases to proceed together until trial, and discussed with the parties how these cases will go forward.
+Defendants appeared by John R. Sweeney.
+The court set the schedule and discussed with the parties how this case will go forward.